Post Breakup Stages: What to Expect and How to Move Forward

 -

-Identify and manage your triggers.
-Recognize what sets off the sadness and create strategies to cope.
+Identify and learn to manage your triggers.
+Note what ignites your sadness and create constructive coping strategies to address these memories or sensations when they arise.

 -